 Arranmore Island is also famous for its traditional music and lively pubs with open turf fires and the best pints of Guinness to set you up for an evening of fun and laughter.
 Experience one of the island’s festivals and events.
 Swell Fest takes place annually with weekend and day tickets available.
 Several music venues host some excellent bands with musical talent from all over Ireland and international acts coming together to celebrate this fantastic island event.

 The beautiful Arranmore Island is located 5km off the coast of Donegal, and is also known by its Irish name, Árain Mhór.
 It has just gone through the biggest advancement in its recent history by becoming the recipient of Ireland’s first offshore digital hub.
 Its community has written open letters to the people of the US and Australia offering their services on the work front, and also presenting them with the unique opportunity of swapping the hustle and bustle of city life for the calm and beauty of Arranmore.

-The community feels that this makes Arranmore a more attractive place for families and business people to live and work remotely, and reveals that its local talent includes graphic designers, games developers, app developers, photographers and a host of artisan craftspeople.
+The community feels that this makes Arranmore a more attractive place for families and business people to live and work remotely, and reveals that its local talent includes graphic designers, game developers, app developers, photographers, and a host of artisan craftspeople.
 It is hoping that US citizens looking for a change of pace will consider relocating to live there.

 Irish Island Of Arranmore